mschuldt/ga-tools/README.md

 ## Print assembly
 `ga FILE.ga --print` prints a summary of the assembled program for each node alongside its disassembly.

+Add the `--node N` option to print a single node.

 ## Program loading
 `ga FILE.ga --port NAME` streams the program into serial port NAME.

 Use `--bootstream TYPE` to specify the boot stream type, default is '708'.
 See [Boot streams](#Boot_streams) for more on the different boot stream types.

+`--baud` sets the serial baud rate.
+Default is 460800.
+The rate can range from 9600bps to 1Mbps.

 By default `ga` will listen for data being sent back from the ga144, use option `--no-listen` to disable that.